Check out how I pulled together this very hungry caterpillar costume on a budget and tight schedule. Supplies and how-to are below.

-To get the Eric Carle illustration look on Cooper’s costume, I painted on top of fabric.
+To get the Eric Carle illustration look on Cooper’s costume, I painted on top of the fabric.
 His illustrations have a beautiful range of value in each object.
 You never see something one solid shade of green.
-Instead, you may find a range of value from yellow to yellow-green to light-green to dark-green, and even more in between.
+Instead, you may find a range of values from yellow to yellow-green to light-green to dark green, and even more in between.

 I used the same colors on the dark green fabric.
 On the purple fabric, for the caterpillar feelers, I used a different shade of purple and white.
 On the brown fabric I used yellow, another shade of brown, and white paint.